blueprint-genetics/amiss/docs/paper/methods.md

 We performed simulations with additional missing values in order to

-1. compare the sensitivity of imputation methods to different levels of missingness,
+1. compare the sensitivity of imputation methods to various levels of missingness,
 2. relate downstream classifier performance and an imputation method's predictive performance, i.e. the capability of the imputation method to predict the original value underlying a missing value.

 A common strategy for studying imputation methods' performance is simulation of missing values either on fully simulated data, or on the complete subsets of real datasets.